Your Onboarding New Hire Checklist for Interns

 And that means you get an insight into whether they’d make a potentially good candidate for promotion or more responsibilities in the future.

 8. Check in with your intern along the way

-And as we know, asking for feedback makes employees feel recognised and therefore increases their loyalty and your employee retention rates!
+And as we know asking for feedback makes employees feel recognized and therefore increases their loyalty and your employee retention rates!

 9. Check in with your intern at the end of their placement

 Scheduling an exit interview with your interns is just as important as it is with your full-time people - especially if you want to retain their talents after they graduate.
 And as with your periodical check-ins throughout their internship it will also give you some great feedback.

 This is also the time to bring up the question of whether or not an intern you want to employ after they finish college or university is also interested in pursuing a full-time career with you.